Yahoo Web Search

 5. Inhibition is a noun that means a feeling of embarrassment or worry, or the act of stopping or slowing down a process.
 Learn more about the different meanings, synonyms, and usage of inhibition with examples from various sources.

 6. Inhibition is a noun that means a feeling of embarrassment or worry, or the act of stopping or slowing down a process.
-Learn more about the different meanings, synonyms, and usage of inhibition with examples from the Cambridge Dictionary.
+Learn more about the meaning, usage and examples of inhibition from Cambridge Dictionary.

 1. People also search for